 “It also keeps me in contact with people, loved and nurtured,” she says.
 “I see people who are retiring and just staying at home.
 I understand the concept of not having to get up at 7 a.m. and be responsible, but I say get out there and reinvent yourself to suit your situation.”

 If you’re looking for part-time jobs for seniors at home or in an office environment, here are some great options.
-We chose jobs and industries that are either popular with seniors, are growing in demand and/or offer flexibility.
+We chose jobs and industries that are either popular with older adults, are growing in demand and/or offer flexibility.

 The “gig economy” has been growing steadily for years, and there is significant opportunity.
 But the amount you can make consulting or freelancing depends greatly based on your industry and experience, though you could use your previous salary or hourly rate as a starting point.
 Do some research about consulting in your field, and consider reaching out to your network or colleagues at your last job to gauge interest in hiring you.
 You could create a company or an LLC and market your skills to other businesses.

 According to a 2017 study by the Urban Institute, two of the most common jobs for newly hired women over 62 are being a personal care aid or working in child care.
-These jobs are always in demand — the Bureau of Labor and Statistics predicts a growth rate of 7% for child care jobs between 2016 and 2026 (which is the average growth rate for all jobs in this timeframe), and they consider job opportunities favorable.
-For home health aides and personal care aides who help seniors or others with disabilities, the career outlook is exceptional; the BLS expects a 41% growth in jobs in this industry between 2016 and 2026, which is much faster than average.
+For home health aides and personal care aides who help seniors or others with disabilities, the career outlook is exceptional; the U.S. Bureau of Labor Statistics expects a 34% growth in jobs in this industry between 2019 and 2029, which is much faster than average.

 This type of work can help give you a sense of purpose since you’re helping people.
 Winters picks up a child after school each weekday and entertains her for a few hours until the parents come home, and she finds this work meaningful and rewarding.
 For some seniors, it could also be more comfortable than an office environment, as it’s typically based in a home.
 You could take care of a family member or neighbor, or find a job as a part-time nanny or babysitter in your area.
-According to Care.com, the average pay for senior care and child care is between $12 and $13 an hour, but you may be able to charge more depending on your location, experience and any certifications you hold.
+According to BLS, the average pay for child care is $11.65 an hour and the average for senior care is $12.15 an hour, but you may be able to charge more depending on your location, experience and any certifications you hold.

 3. Education and teaching